-- being over friendly with children

-- having favourites;

-- taking photographs of children on their mobile phone;

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or,
+- being over friendly with children - having favourites; - taking photographs of children on their mobile phone; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or humiliating children.

-- humiliating children.

 The school's Staff Code of Conduct provides a clear procedure for sharing confidentially such low-level concerns.
-They must always be reported to the Headteacher.
+They must always be reported to the Head Teacher.

-Indicators of vulnerability/susceptibility to radicalisation
+Appendix 4 Indicators of vulnerability/susceptibility to radicalisation

-1. Radicalisation is defined in KCSiE 2023 as:

-The process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

-2. Extremism is defined by the government in the Prevent Strategy as:
+- 1. Radicalisation is defined in KCSiE 2024 as: - The process of a person legitimising support for, or use of, terrorist violence. - 2.
+Extremism is defined by the government in the Prevent Strategy as: